lokaimoma/url-shotner-frontend/README.md

 <h3 style='color: #5754FE'>Linksly</h3>
 Linksly is a lite url shortening application.
 This is the frontend part of the application built with Angular.
-The backend part can be found https://github.com/lokaimoma/url_shortner_backend/.
+The backend part can be found at https://github.com/lokaimoma/url_shortner_backend/.

 ## Demo